naeemmohd/python/Python 401/001-CreateStartStopEC2Instances/README.md

-### A lambda function which Stopa running EC2 instances:
+### A lambda function which Stops running EC2 instances:

   * Step 1 : Create a ***Lambda Function*** to stop running EC2 instances
       * From ***Services*** tab , select ***Lambda***: